STLnick/P0/README.md

 **Version Control**:
 GitHub repo: https://github.com/STLnick/P0
-(private repo but all commits are logged below)

 **To run the program**:
 First run 'make' in the root of the project to build 'P0'.